matrix-org/matrix-spec-proposals/proposals/3006-bot-interactions.md

 # MSC3006: Bot Interactions

-Bots are currently only possible in irc style.
-They are entirely text based and not interactive like for example Telegram.
+Bots are currently only possible in IRC style.
+They are entirely text based and not interactive like, for example, Telegram bots.
 This is trying to solve that issue by using a similar backwards compatible way like the one in Telegram.

 This is highly inspired by https://core.telegram.org/bots#keyboards and is trying to allow similar types